 Importantly, emissions are not projected to fall to near zero by 2050 based on the proposed portfolio and Duke's typical operation of this portfolio.
-In fact, they decline just 44 percent between 2020 and 2050.
-These projections represent a substantial departure from the Company's commitment to netzero by mid-century, assuming that Duke Energy is not planning to use offsets for tens of millions of tons of emissions per year.
+In fact, they decline just 44 percent between 2020 and zero by mid-century, assuming that Duke Energy is not planning to use offsets for tens of millions of tons of emissions per year.
 Figure D-2 shows the difference between a linear path to the Company's goal and projected emissions based on its portfolio.
-By 2050, the difference between projected emissions for the Carolinas and Duke Energy's corporate commitment is approximately 30 million metric tons.
+By 2050, the difference between projected from gas production and transport.